By Jason Snell

 Fortunately, if they’re Mac users, it’s pretty easy for them to record their end of the conversation.
 The QuickTime Player app, included with every Mac, lets you record your own audio.
 After launching QuickTime Player, choose New Audio Recording from the File menu.
 In the resulting window, click on the drop-down triangle next to the big red button and select your USB microphone of choice, while ensuring that quality is set to High.
 Then you press the big red button to start recording.
 When done, press the button again and save the file as a QuickTime movie and send the file to whomever is editing the podcast using Dropbox or some other file-transfer service1.
 (For Windows users the workflow is slightly more complicated, but they can download the free Audacity and record using that app2.)

 When everyone records their own end, there’s some extra work on the editing side.
 First, you need to use a multi-track audio program, though GarageBand comes free with every Mac and it’ll do the job.
+(On the iPad, I highly recommend Ferrite Recording Studio.)
 Second, you need to line up all the files.
 That can take some time.
 Many podcasts I’m on ask people to start recording and then count down from three and clap in unison, which gives an editor a visual sign to use to synchronize the tracks.
 After more than a year of editing The Incomparable using a similar approach, I realized that while everyone pressed Record at different times, everyone stopped recording pretty much at the same time — at the very end of the call.
-Once I started lining up recordings so that they matched at the end, rather than the start, my job got a lot easier4.
+Once I started lining up recordings so that they matched at the end, rather than the start, my job got a lot easier.

-Having a recording of your Skype session is incredibly valuable when it comes to syncing up multiple audio tracks.
-Different computers can record audio at slightly different rates, so on long recordings you may need to split an audio clip into smaller bits and slide it around a few times in order to get it to line up from beginning to end, always using the Skype recording for reference.
+Having a recording of your entire Zoom session is incredibly valuable when it comes to syncing up multiple audio tracks.
+(Zoom automatically will generate one as a part of its recording package.)
+Different computers can record audio at slightly different rates, so on long recordings you may need to split an audio clip into smaller bits and slide it around a few times in order to get it to line up from beginning to end, always using the “all-call” Zoom recording for reference.

 Once you’ve got the tracks recorded, it’s time to edit!
 Editing will be the topic of my next post on this subject, so stay tuned for that.
 Any questions?
-Ask @jsnell on Twitter or email me at jsnell at sixcolors.com.
+Email me at jsnell at sixcolors.com.